Pages in this section relate businesses and trading standards information.

 Fair trading - we check that goods and services are described correctly (for example, second-hand cars)

-Metrology - we examine and test weights, measures and equipment used by traders (for example, petrol pumps)
+Metrology - we examine and test weights, measures and equipment used by traders (for example, shop scales)

 Business advice - we provide friendly, courteous, impartial advice and assistance to local businesses.
 We also provide information on